ctabin/smtp4j/README.md

 #### SMTP messages

-The API of `SmtpMessage` provides an easy access to all the basic fields:
+The API of `SmtpMessage` provides easy access to all the basic fields:

 ```java
 String from = smtpMessage.getFrom();